AlvanOclock/symfony-doxec/readme.md

 It comes with a doxec script that will help you to create a new project, start it, stop it etc.

+Why *Doxec* ?
+Because it's a mix of *Docker* and *Exec*.
+The main goal being to run commands in a docker container.

 ## Requirements

 - Docker